 I’ve been around long enough to realize the hard way that 800 calories from a protein shake and a HIIT workout aren’t going to give you lasting results.
-Following are 21 of the weight management tips I’ve picked up from some of the experts on clean living.
+Following are 38 of the tricks I’ve learned over the years for maintaining a healthy weight into the new year.

 Cut Out Refined Sugars

 This is a big one.
 Did you realize that there are 4 calories in every gram of sugar, and not one of those calories have any nutritional benefit?
 Unless you count temporary energy that later leads to a crash.
 Yet, the average American consumes more than 70 grams or nearly 300 calories of it each and every day!

 The safest calorie-free sweetener option is Stevia, but becoming accustomed to sprinkling a little in everything can lead to an increased sweet tooth.
 Here are 15 healthy foods that can help satisfy those sugar cravings.

 If you are looking to decrease your reliance on sugar, 30 days of commitment to the Whole 30 reset diet is an excellent place to start!

 Processed foods are a real problem in this busy, get-fed-quick and easy society.
 They tend to contain a lot of added sugars and other calorie-ridden additives that also make us fat through their lack of substance.
 Because these foods are often lower in fiber, it makes it easier to consume them in mass-quantity.